typelevel/Laika/docs/using-laika/structure.md

 * `*.<markup-suffix>`: markup files with a suffix recognized by the parser in use, e.g. `.md` or `.markdown` for Markdown and `.rst` for reStructuredText
-* `*.dynamic.html`: a dynamic file, which has the same syntax as a template, but does not get applied to a markup document.
-  This means it should not have a `${document.content}` reference like normal templates, but may use any of the other template features.
-The result of processing will be copied to the output directory (with the `.dynamic` part stripped from its name) alongside the transformed markup documents.
 * `*.git`, `*.svn`: these directories will be ignored
 * all other files: treated as static files and copied to the output directory unmodified.